 The application process for an international trade mark includes filing, registration and renewal.
 Amendments and objections may occur along the way.

 This page details the application process for an international trade mark through the Madrid Protocol system.
 For Australian trade mark registration, see Apply for a trade mark.

 Once you have filled out your application you need to file it with us.
-You can fax, post or lodge your application in person.
+You can file online using our eServices or post to our mailing address.

 After your international application is filed with us, it will be checked against your basic trade mark.
 It will then be certified and sent to the International Bureau (IB).
 The IB then examines the international application.